MicroStrategy/rest-api-docs/docs/common-workflows/migrations-in-workstation/object-migration-groups-between-environments.md

 :::tip

 To execute the API, you must get the authorization token by executing the `POST /api/auth/login` request, and get a token as `"X-MSTR-AuthToken": "ns42kvi9lb36ae7g3scphn0ga9"` in the response body.
 Keep the token value.
 It is required to execute the REST API.
-See [Workflow Sample: Authentication](../authentication.md) for more information.
+See [Workflow sample: Authentication](../authentication.md) for more information.

 :::

-## Use Scenario
+## Use scenario

 The best practice scenario is when Workstation uses one Library server as a source and another Library server as a target.
 The source and target environments can be the same.

-## Create & Import Migration Group
+## Create & import migration group

 ### Step 1: Use the `POST /api/migrationGroups` API call to the source Library